LCS2-IIITD/webpage/_posts/2020-11-27-Aditya_MSR.md

 award: false
 ---

-<b>Aditya Chetan</b> has got Research Fellow position at Microsoft Research.
+<b>Aditya Chetan</b> has got an internship (with a possibility to upgrade to research fellow) at Microsoft Research, India.